 - An extended period without oxygen ( hypoxia ).

 The essential myoclonus:

-It is not caused by any underlying medical condition.
+Any underlying medical condition does not cause it.
 This type of myoclonus remains stable (unchanged) over time.

 Opsoclonus myoclonus (syndrome of feet that dance and dance):

-A rare neurological condition whose symptoms include brief and sudden muscle spasms and rapid, irregular eye movements called opsoclonus.
+Opsoclonus is a rare neurological condition whose symptoms include brief and sudden muscle spasms and rapid, irregular eye movements.

-This type can be activated when the person moves or even tries to move.
-Myoclonus of action is the most disabling type, because muscle spasms can affect the arms, legs, face and voice.
+This type can be activated when someone moves or even tries to move.
+Myoclonus of action is the most disabling type because muscle spasms can affect the arms, legs, face, and voice.

-The pediatrician will ask about the medical history and general health of the child.
+The pediatrician will ask about the child’s medical history and general health.
 You must provide detailed information about your family’s medical history and any medications or toxins (poisons) to which your child may have been exposed.

-You should also try to see if the movements occur while the child is resting or moving, and if they seem to be caused by light, sounds, touch or other factors.
+You should also see if the movements occur while the child is resting or moving and if they seem to be caused by light, sounds, touch, or other factors.

-The doctor may order certain tests to find out what is causing the myoclonus.
+The doctor may order specific tests to determine what is causing the myoclonus.
 These may include: